Partner Resources

 The federal government shutdown is impacting people across the United States.

 Congress failed to pass a budget before its October 1st deadline, causing a lapse in funding for federal agencies.
-This is the result of partisan disagreements over spending priorities, including a fight over healthcare funding.
+This is the result of partisan disagreements over spending priorities, including a fight over affordable healthcare.
 Without a new budget bill, federal agencies must shut down non-essential operations.

 These resources are intended for community organizations.
 If you are an individual seeking help, please visit our food resources page.